ashishkumar-ds/data-science-projects/dunnhumby-retail-performance-analysis/dashboard/README.md

 ## Dashboard Purpose & Design Framework

-Built using stakeholder-first principles and following the standard dashboard design process (Who → Why → What → How → When → Design):
+Built using stakeholder-first principles and following the standard dashboard design process (Who → Why → What → How → When):

 | Step | Focus | Details |
 |------|-------|---------|